RKNF404/chromium-harden/SETUP_GUIDE.md

 ## Windows

 Windows policies rely on using the registry.
 Most browsers, similar to Linux, have different locations for their policies.
+Google Chrome will use policies from `HKEY_LOCAL_MACHINE/SOFTWARE/Policies/Google/Chrome`.

 ## MacOS